Hariharan5354/Ex02-Outlier/README.md

 # RESULT

 The given datasets are read and outliers are detected and are removed using IQR and z-score methods.
-And print them